 The small and loveable Dorkie is the hybrid combination of the Dachshund and the Yorkshire Terrier.
-Both are known for their feisty demeanor and for being loyal companions.
+Both are known for their feisty demeanour and for being loyal companions.

 The Dorkie embodies all of these traits and can either be trained as a proficient small hunting dog or as a friendly family dog.